 Tell us your goals and we'll match you with the rights job to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 21.4% of homicide detectives listed criminal activity on their resume, but soft skills such as empathy and physical stamina are important as well.
+Out of all the resumes we looked through, 24.0% of Homicide Detectives listed Criminal Cases on their resume, but soft skills such as Communication skills and Good judgment are important as well.